CQCL/qujax/paper.md

 abstractions, being either wider in scope or specializing in specific use-cases.
 The core difference is that `qujax` is designed to purely functional.

+While generic circuit simulation is within scope, `qujax` does not support tensor network simulation.
 There is an active area of research investigating tensor networks as a tool for classical simulation of quantum circuits with software including DisCoPy [@discopy], quimb [@quimb] and TensorCircuit [@tensorcircuit].
 While tensor networks represent a very promising field of research,